cjungmann/schemafw/userguide/ImportingData.md

 ## The Response Mode

-The response mode of an import operation is unique in that it does not include a _procedure_ or _schema-proc_ operation.
+The response mode of an import operation is unique in that it does not include a *procedure* or *schema-proc* operation.
+However, it can include an optional *prep-proc* procedure that executes before the import begins.
 Here is an example:

 ~~~srm
 # SRM file import.srm